LWOW Topic Challenge Selection: Solving Pressing Legal Industry Problems With Innovation

 • Emerging trends and forecasted issues

-• Corporate Social Responsibility initiatives
+• Corporate Social Responsibility initiatives or ESG criteria

 How to develop a narrow topic challenge